apoorva-machale/apoorva-machale/README.md

 ================================
 ## Software Engineer | Full Stack Developer | Master's in Computer Science at CSUF | Bridging Tech & Trust

 Hi!
 I'm Apoorva Machale, a passionate programmer with a knack for problem-solving and a fascination with the intersection of technology and creating impactful solutions that truly help others.
 I bring two years of experience in software design and development, with a hunger to learn and contribute to a collaborative, cutting-edge environment.
-Fueled by this passion, I've built "Daily Journaling Application" a web app for mood self-monitoring, and strengthen my skills towards Python and FastAPI expertise.
+Fueled by this passion, I've built "Daily Journaling Application" a web app for mood self-monitoring, and strengthen my skills towards understanding rest architecture and user interface concepts.
 Open to brainstorming and exploring how my experience can benefit your work.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/apoorva-machale/) or drop me an email at apoorvaa.machale@gmail.com

 ![](https://komarev.com/ghpvc/?username=apoorvaa-m&color=blue)